ssvb/ssvb.github.com/_posts/2012-05-04-xorg-drivers-and-software-rendering.md

 <a href="/images/2012-05-04-cairo-perf-chart-cortex-a9.png"><img src ="/images/2012-05-04-cairo-perf-chart-cortex-a9-lowres.png" alt="2012-05-04-cairo-perf-chart-cortex-a9.png"</img></a>

-Everything is compared to cairo image backend when SIMD optimizations are disabled in pixman (PIXMAN_DISABLE environment variable is set to "arm-simd arm-iwmmxt arm-neon").
+On the chart above everything is compared to cairo image backend when SIMD optimizations are disabled in pixman (PIXMAN_DISABLE environment variable is set to "arm-simd arm-iwmmxt arm-neon").
 The green bars on the left show the performance improvement gained by enabling ARM NEON in pixman when running the tests with cairo image backend.
 The blue bars on the right show the performance of xlib cairo backend when the rendering is done on the X server side by xf86-video-fbdev driver
 (which in turn uses pixman with NEON optimization enabled).